jahnestacado/redux-tattoo/README.md

 ```

+We can further target nested properties by defining dot seperated paths e.g `global.session`.

-We need to `attach` the redux-tattoo to our applications redux store in order to listen for state changes and update the localStorage accordingly.
-It also provides a throttling mechanism in order to avoid unnecessary writes to localStorage since it is a synchronous operation.
+In order to listen for state changes and update the localStorage accordingly we need to `attach` redux-tattoo to our applications redux store.

 ```js
 import reduxTattoo from 'redux-tatoo';